top of page

 SPECIAL PROJECTS

-Prepare R/V Sala for Service
+R/V Sala in Service

-OAI's New Addition to Our Marine Resources
+OAI's Most Valued Asset to Our Marine Resources

 The Vessel